Specialist services may need to be involved with the child’s learning and wellbeing.

 Specialist Learning Support

-Educational Psychologists are professionals who specialise in child development, learning needs and emotional wellbeing, using psychological theories to help recommend appropriate support.
+Professionals who specialise in child development, learning needs and emotional wellbeing, using psychological theories to help recommend support.

 Royal Wolverhampton Trust - Speech and Language Service

-The service work with education staff to support identification of speech, language and communication needs (SLCN) and through them, share strategies and suggestions to support in the following ways.
+Identify speech, language and communication needs and share strategies and suggestions to support learning.

 Royal Wolverhampton Trust - Physiotherapy